pkaig/Rotorflight-Docs/docs/Developers/Editing the Website.md

 To add an immage to your page open the img folder that is located in the same directory as your page.
 Chose **Add file** and upload.

 :::info
- Please do not use ***Capitals*** or ***Underscore** (_) in the image names.
+ Please do not use **Capitals*** or **Underscore** (_) in the image names.
 :::

 ![Editinging](./img/edit-4.png)

 ## Adding a new page
-Duplicate a current page.
+Download one of the current pages.
 Open the Markdown (.MD) file in an Editor.
 At the top of the file change the **Sidebar_Position** to position your new page where you wish it to be in the sidebar.
 The current pages are numbered with a spacing of 10 so there are free spaces for new pages between each.

+Once complete **add File** and upload the new page.